wizardgsz/kobackupdec.NET/README.md

 ## Usage

 The [original script](https://github.com/RealityNet/kobackupdec) *assumes* that backups are encrypted with a user-provided password.
-Actually it does not support the HiSuite _self_ generated password, when the user does not provide its own.
+Actually it does not support the HiSuite _self_ generated password when the user does not provide its own.

 ```
 usage: kobackupdec.exe password backup_path dest_path